Locals react to USMCA trade deal

 The United States Mexico Canada Agreement (USMCA) is ending the quarter-century reign of NAFTA, the North American Free Trade Agreement.

-Congress and President Trump came to agreement on details of the trade pact last week.
+Congress and President Trump came to agreement on details of the trade pact earlier this month.
 The new agreement affects many facets of business in the U.S. and trade with its closest neighbors and is largely viewed favorably across cultures and party lines.

 The Yuba-Sutter-Colusa area, mostly through its agricultural base, is bound to be affected by the deal.
 Here’s what some area agriculture interests had to say about USMCA: